 1. Decide What Mattress Size You Need.

 King or Queen?
 Queen or Full?
 Full or Twin?
 Learn the dimensions of standard mattresses.
 Consider the following when making a decision on the size of the mattress:

 - Size of the room.
 Measure the overall room width and length, the door and closet openings, access to windows and heaters, and the existing or newly intended furniture.
 Measure the wall where you plan to place the bed.
 Do you want two nightstands?
 Take the dimensions with you in case you need a salesperson’s help.

 - Mattress Height.
 Keep in mind that mattress height, which may vary from 6″ to 18″ and more, will affect the total height of your bed.
-The mattress usually requires a foundation (read Mattress Foundation) which accordingly adds the height.
-Therefore, you need to ask yourself following questions:
+The mattress usually requires a foundation (read Mattress Foundation) which accordingly adds to the height.
+Therefore, you need to ask yourself the following questions:

 - How high from the floor are the slats that your current foundation or box spring rests on?

 Mattress requires a foundation/support.
 First: having the right foundation is important for the mattress warranty.
 Second: you want to determine total height of your future bed – from the floor to the top of the mattress.
 Below is the checklist which will help you to be prepared for shopping:

 - What kind of bed do you have or are planning to have?
 Is it a standard or platform bed?

 - Are you satisfied with a standard flat box support or do you want an adjustable base?

 - What is a comfortable height for you from the floor to the top of the mattress?

 3. Consider Budget.

 Money is a very sensitive topic.
 You work hard every day to earn it, and you want to be sure that you invest it wisely.
 However, the truth is, in mattress industry, the better products cost more money.
 Be prepared to pay for the mattress.
 Below are some factors which determine the mattress price.